vigneshs2893/website/content/privacy/privacy-policy.md

 Pentafox websites may contain links to other sites which are outside our control and are not covered by this Privacy Statement.
 We encourage you to review the Privacy Statement/Notice of each website you visit.

-**Personal information that is collected from third party sources Engage with Pentafox through social media**<br />
+**Personal information collected from third party sources, feature engagements with Pentafox and social media**<br />
 You can engage with us through social media websites or through features on Pentafox websites that integrate with social media sites.
 When you engage with us through social media sites, you may allow us to have access to certain information from your social media profile based upon your privacy preference settings on such platform.

-Personal information that is collected when you access our Websites through mobile devices

 **Access our Websites through Mobile Devices**<br />
 If you access our websites on your mobile device, we may collect your information such as your First Name, Last Name, E-mail Address, Job Title, Organization Name, Country, City, Phone Number, IP address and Device details.